mobomo/green_onion/README.md

 ## Roadmap

 * Screenshots can either be viewed as a visual diff, or overlayed newest over oldest and viewed as an onion-skin with sliding transparency.
-* Allow for headless screenshooting
+* Allow for flexibility in picking browsers
+* Run through all paths in a Rails app
 * More robust tests, especially around the visual diffs themselves
 * More documentation
 * More configuration/customizable settings